-To save the image parameter current values in memory 1, move the cursor to line '1' with the ▼ and ▲ , keys and open the pull-down menu by pressing the ◄ key (Fig.33).
+To save the image parameter current values in memory 1, move the cursor to line '1' with the ▼ and ▲ , keys and open the pull-down menu by pressing the ◄ key (Fig.26).
 Now select Save current settings.
-To confirm the operation, the message Current settings saved in Memory.
+To confirm the operation, the message Current settings saved in Memory appears in the botton line.
 Memories 2...6 can be saved using the same procedure.